 - Give your child descriptive praise when they’re helpful.
 For example, ‘I love how you put your shoes on this morning’.

 Children’s worlds expand when they go to school.
 But your warmth and positive attention are still the biggest influences on your child’s development.

 Try these ideas:

 - Stop what you’re doing and listen when your child wants to talk about school.
-This might not always be as soon as your child gets home – it might be when your child is in the bath or just before they go to sleep.
+This might be when your child gets home or later, when they’re in the bath or in bed.

-- Notice and guide your child’s positive interactions with others – for example, ‘I think Hunter really liked it when you asked her questions about her holiday.
-It gave her a chance to talk about something that was important to her’.
+- Notice and guide your child’s positive interactions with others.
+For example, ‘I think Hunter liked it when you asked about her holiday.
+It gave her a chance to talk about something special to her’.

-- If you need to provide constructive feedback, give some positive messages at the same time – for example, ‘Usually you’re such a good sharer.
-I can see it’s hard just now, but think about how your friends feel when you don’t let them have a turn.’
+- If you need to give constructive feedback, say something positive at the same time.
+For example, ‘Usually you do good sharing.
+I can see it’s hard just now, but think about how your friends feel when you don’t let them have a turn’.

 Positive attention: how it adds up over time

 Over time, it’s important to give your child more positive attention than negative attention.
 If you can give your child positive attention most of the time, your child will have a strong sense of being secure and loved.